fiberinc/manually/shopify/README.md

 - What happens if a customer uninstalls the app?

+  - How do we prevent bugs from trying to load their data?

   - How do we delete all their data?

   - What if they uninstall and install again?
 How do we prevent bugs?

-- How do we comply with GDPR?
+### Compliance

 - How do we [rotate access
   tokens](https://shopify.dev/docs/apps/auth/oauth/rotate-revoke-client-credentials)